 The examined solution of heat transfer equation and inverse problems associated therewith are less known to a wide range of experts.
-Practical calculations given in [4], [6], [7] illustrates that theoretical concepts summarized in the [2] are applicable for solving inverse heat transfer problems.
-The calculations indicate that there is a point at symmetric non-stationery temperature field, whose coordinate almost does not depend on time and where temperature is equal to average temperature of a solid at every moment of time.
-By using temperature measurements at that point during non-stationery heat transfer process one can calculate heat transfer coefficient in a simpler manner.
-A large part of the problems discussed herein have been already presented at conferences [8], [9].
+Practical calculations given in [4], [6], [7] illustrates that theoretical concepts summarized in the [2] are applicable for solving inverse heat transfer equations.
+Discussed problems are only a part of scientific heritage left by A.Temkin.
+Major part is not studied yet up to date.